raspberrypilearning/animated-story/en/step_8.md

 --- /task ---

-You should create a new JavaScript file with scripts required by this page.
+You should create a new JavaScript file with the scripts required by this page.

 --- task ---